LassoSoft/LassoGuide/lasso_guide_source/api/lcapi-overview.rst

    \*nix makefiles that are provided with the sample projects: notice the same source code is used for Windows, and all source files are saved with DOS-style CR/LF line breaks so as not to confuse the Windows compilers.
-As a last resort, you can use ``#ifdef`` to show/hide portions of source code that are platform-specific.
+As a last resort, you can use ``#ifdef`` to show/hide platform-specific portions of source code.

 .. _installing older SDKs: http://hints.macworld.com/article.php?story=20110318050811544